london-escience/libhpc-deployer/README.md

  * `output_file_destination:`: The directory on the local machine to store the output data to.
 This can be '.' for the current directory or a relative path.

+ * `delete_job_files:`: Delete the job directory on the remote execution node, including all a job's files, once a job has completed and the output files have been returned to the caller.
+This value can be `True` or `False`.
+If not specified, the default is `False`. *NOTE: This feature is currently implemented only for the SSH_FORK platform type.*

 For cloud platforms, the following additional values may be specified:

  * `node_type:`: The string identifier for the node type to use, e.g. 'm1.large', 't1.micro', etc..